Partial Groupoid Actions on Smooth Manifolds: On the orbit map and orbit equivalence spaces

-Our last result in this work is the following Corollary, which is a consequence of Proposition~\ref{globalrank} and Theorem ~\ref{th3}. \begin{cor} {\rm Let $G$ be a Lie groupoid, $M$ a smooth manifold, and $\alpha=(\alpha_g, M_g)_{g\in G}$ a graph open smooth partial action of $G$ on $M.$ If $\alpha$ has a smooth globalization, then there exists exactly one differentiable structure on $M/G$ such that the quotient map $\pi_G: M\to M/G$ is a submersion. } \end{cor}
+Our last result in this work is the following Corollary, which is a consequence of Proposition~\ref{globalrank} and Theorem~\ref{th3}. \begin{cor} {\rm Let $G$ be a Lie groupoid, $M$ a smooth manifold, and {$\alpha=(\alpha_g, M_g)_{g\in G}$ be a graph open smooth partial action of $G$ on $M$, free and proper.} If $\alpha$ has a smooth globalization, then there exists exactly one differentiable structure on $M/G$ such that the quotient map $\pi_G: M\to M/G$ is a submersion.} \end{cor}

+{\bf Declarations:} The authors have no conflict of interest to declare that are relevant to this article.